 You can speed up the detox process…

 Depending on how much abuse your hair has gone through over time, your detox period can vary anywhere from 2 weeks to 2 months!
-I myself experienced an entire 2 month detox period because I had put my hair through the ringer, as far as commercial dyes and products are concerned.
+I myself experienced an entire 2 month detox period because I had put my hair through the wringer as far as commercial dyes and products are concerned.
 If you get impatient and try to shampoo your hair with your old shampoo, you might have to restart the detox process.
-I know just how tempting it is, because right when I was ready to give up, my hair FINALLY regulated itself.
-While going through such a long detox period, I worked on hair masks that i could use to speed up the process of detoxing.
-My Henna Hair Mask works really well to help a little bit with the detoxing, but I found a good clay mask works REALLY well to speed up the detox process by lifting heavy metals and other toxins from the hair follicles, scalp, and oil glands.
-If you don't have the ingredients on hand to make your own or just don't have the time, Morroco Method makes a fabulous clay detoxifying hair mask JUST for this purpose, called the Zen Detox Hair & Scalp Therapy.
+I know just how tempting it is because right when I was ready to give up my hair FINALLY regulated itself.
+While going through such a long detox period, I worked on hair masks that I could use to speed up the process of detoxing.
+My Henna Hair Mask works really well to help a little bit with the detoxing, but I found a good bentinite clay mask works REALLY well to speed up the detox process by lifting heavy metals and other toxins from the hair follicles, scalp, and oil glands.

 Herbal Goddess Detoxifying Mud Hair Mask

 It's important that you do not use anything with metal when making this recipe.
 Bentonite clay has a negative charge to it and metal will cancel out this, making it not as effective.
 The herbs chosen here are to help soften, smooth, and repair the hair.
-The lemonbalm and nettle are both great astringents for oily sticky hair helping to remove toxins from hair and scalp.
-Some people have to work up to 30 or 60 minutes when detoxifying their hair.
-It is usually best to start with 15-30 minutes your first round, and up the time with each subsequent round of treatment.
-Do this treatment once a week for three weeks in a row, upping the amount of time each time.
+Lemon balm and nettle are both great astringents for oily sticky hair, helping to remove toxins from hair and scalp.
+Some people have to start small and work up to leaving this mask on for 30 or 60 minutes when detoxifying their hair.
+It is usually best to start with 15-30 minutes your first time using this mask and increase the time with each subsequent round of treatment.
+Do this treatment once a week for three weeks in a row,

 - 1 Tbsp. horsetail, finely ground